digitalrisedorset/task-management/README.md

 - ✅ Set up CI/CD for automated deployment

 ## Other thoughts

+### Code organisation
 This system has a frontend that uses NextJS.
 The frontend presents the interfaces to deliver all the features available to web users.
 This part of the system has some specific additions:
 - it uses `styled-component` to make the styling. (although I did hesitate to use TailwindCss, I find this approach simple and efficient.
   Since I am not a frontend engineer, it serves the purpose to deliver the styling without taking time for this requirement)
 - it uses Apollo to handle the GraphQL communication.
 Unlike what I have seen in the past, I have wrapped my queries and mutations in hooks to separate the functionality and the rendering in my React components.
 - it uses some states that are not using Redux.
 I started with Redux and found that it was having too much boilerplates.
 Using the approach I use creates a new state with `use-immer` or just `useState` with only 1 file.
 This approach works well with hooks.

 ### Typescript
 Typescript is a big part for the whole project.
 This language helps me to capture the bugs whilst I am writing my code.
 The strong part with using typescript is that I use it in both backend and frontend.
---> this particular aspect has meant all my codebase is written with a consistent style and that means less prone to bugs due to using different technologies
+--> this particular aspect has meant all my codebase is written with a consistent style.
+That simplifies the learning curve
+to consoliate the understandng of this language and makes the system less prone to bugs due to using different technologies

 I have created a patterns to deliver my React components: each data entity has its own directory to implement the component.
 Within each of these entity folder, I can have the following sub-folders: components, graphql, hooks, models, state, styles, types